lxb007981/DSP_Mod/InstantDelivery/README.md

 Instantly delivery items from `Remote Supply` interstellar stations to `Remote Demand` interstellar stations.

 Basically the stations work as usual (find matching pairs, decide the amount to be sent), however now it requires no vessels and the cargo is delivered instantly.
 You can think of it as a station equipped with a vessel with infinite speed.
 Note it still consumes power and warpers, so it won't deliver cargos unless the related research has been unlocked, and the power/warper supply is satisfied.
+The station is also constrolled by options like Min Load of Vessels, and Transport Range of Vessels.
 Just as in the original game.

 - No vessels required
 - Supports Orbital Collectors